|

 CD-ROM stands for compact disc read-only memory.
 Basically, this format follows the specifications in the Yellow Book standard.
 The CD in this logical format can be used to store any type of file such as text, software programs, image files, etc.

 The photo CD was a proprietary product from Kodak for encoding and storing photographs digitally.
 This is one of several types of compact disc formats that are now obsolete.
+In terms of construction of the disc, it is the same as the Kodak gold disc or an archival CD-R. The base of the disc is gold in appearance and a picture of the top side of the photo CD is shown below.

 The CD-i disc is the compact disc interactive disc developed by Philips and follows the Green Book standard.
 With a CD-i compatible player the user was provided with a certain amount of interactivity and the CD contained multimedia information such as audio, video, and still images.
 The user could navigate using a remote with a pointing device and various options presented on the screen could be selected.